JuliaEarth/GeoStats.jl/README.md

 [![][travis-img]][travis-url] [![][julia-pkg-img]][julia-pkg-url] [![][codecov-img]][codecov-url] [![][docs-stable-img]][docs-stable-url] [![][docs-latest-img]][docs-latest-url]

-This package provides high-performance implementations of geostatistical algorithms for the Julia programming language.
-It is in its initial development, and currently only implements Kriging estimation methods.
+High-performance implementations of geostatistical algorithms for the Julia programming language.
+This package is in its initial development, and currently only contains Kriging estimation methods.
 More features will be added as the Julia type system matures.

 Installation
 ------------